6 Ways to Fight Caregiver Sleep Deprivation

 To minimize blue light exposure, set your smartphone to a night shift mode so it emits warmer light around bedtime.

-Or try to avoid digital devices in the hour or two leading up to bedtime.
+Or try to avoid digital devices for an hour or two before bedtime.

 To regulate your natural circadian rhythm, it is critical to get real sun exposure throughout the day.
 Open the curtains in the morning and take brief breaks to step outside during the day.

-If your area doesn’t get much sunlight, consider using an inexpensive light therapy lamp to get needed daytime light exposure.
+If your area doesn't get much sunlight, consider using an inexpensive light therapy lamp to get the daytime light you need.

 If caffeine and sugar are your go-to agents for getting through each evening as a caregiver, you are not doing your brain or body any good when it comes time for bed.